Iepoev/Thesis/paper/source/11_ch3_data_gathering.md

  - a 5-minute stage in which the subject provides 50W (0.067 BHP) at 50 rpm
  - a 5-minute stage in which the subject provides 100W (0.134 BHP) at 50 rpm
  - a 2-minute stage of recovery in sedentary rest
- - a 5-minute stage in which the subject tries to maintain 115-120 bpm Heart Rate (equals to around 60% of the maximum heart rate of young adults)
+ - a 5-minute stage in which the subject tries to maintain 115-120 bpm heart rate (equals to around 60% of the maximum heart rate of young adults)
  - a 2-minute stage of recovery in sedentary rest
- - a 5-minute stage in which the subject tries to maintain 155-160 bpm Heart Rate (equals to around 80% of the maximum heart rate of young adults)
+ - a 5-minute stage in which the subject tries to maintain 155-160 bpm heart rate (equals to around 80% of the maximum heart rate of young adults)
  - a 1-minute stage in which the subject cycles at maximum exertion
  - a 4-minute stage of recovery